nf-core/rangeland/docs/usage.md

 ```

 In so cases, it may be desirable to analyze the the individual images in a time series.
-To enable such analysis, the parameter `return_tss` can be used.
+To enable such analysis, the parameter `--return_tss` can be used.
 If set to `true`, the pipeline will return time series stacks for each tile and band combination.
 The option is disabled by default to reduce the output size.